Sainsbury's to stop sale of disposable barbecues

 The UK is in the middle of its second heatwave this summer.

-"As a precautionary measure we are removing from sale all disposable barbecues until further notice," Sainsbury's tweeted.
+"As a precautionary measure we are removing from sale all disposable barbecues until further notice," Sainsbury's said.

 "Safety is our highest priority and we have made this decision due to the hot and dry weather that we are currently experiencing across the country."

-Morrisons, Tesco and the Co-op say they do not sell disposable barbeques close to UK national parks.
+Morrisons, Tesco and the Co-op say they do not sell disposable barbecues close to UK national parks.